Financial Advisor Blog

 Who Buys Currencies?

-Commercial banks, central banks, speculators, hedge funds, mutual funds, and companies that want to hedge their currency risk all participate in this enormous foreign exchange market, in which average daily trading volumes are approaching $5.3 trillion.
+Commercial banks, central banks, speculators, hedge funds, mutual funds, and companies that want to hedge their currency risk all take part in this enormous foreign exchange market, where average daily trading volumes are approaching $5.3 trillion.
 In contrast, the average trading volume in 2013 for stocks on the NYSE was $169 billion.

 What Happens When U.S. Companies Sell Overseas